-At the end of each academic year, the President's Office will conduct an evaluation of the participatory governance committees (and any sub-committees) and the college's decision-making process.
+At the end of each academic year, the President's Office will conduct an evaluation (participatory governance survey and campus climate survey) of the participatory governance committees (and any sub-committees) and the college's decision-making process.
 This evaluation will be conducted anonymously and the results will be compiled and distributed broadly to the college community.
 At the start of each academic year, the College Council will consider if changes need to be made to the college participatory governance and decision-making process.